Christopher Nolan

 Nolan developed an interest in filmmaking from a young age.
 After studying English literature at University College London, he made several short films before his feature film debut with Following (1998).
-Nolan gained international recognition with his second film, Memento (2000), for which he was nominated for the Academy Award for Best Original Screenplay.
-He transitioned from independent to studio filmmaking with Insomnia (2002), and found further critical and commercial success with The Dark Knight Trilogy (2005–2012), The Prestige (2006) and Inception (2010); the last of these earned Nolan two Oscar nominations—Best Picture and Best Original Screenplay.
-This was followed by Interstellar (2014), Dunkirk (2017) and Tenet (2020).
-For Dunkirk, he earned two Academy Award nominations, including his first for Best Director.
+Nolan gained international recognition with his second film, Memento (2000), and transitioned into studio filmmaking with Insomnia (2002).
+He became a high-profile director with The Dark Knight trilogy (2005–2012) and found further success with The Prestige (2006), Inception (2010), Interstellar (2014) and Dunkirk (2017).
+After the release of Tenet (2020), Nolan parted ways with longtime distributor Warner Bros.
+Pictures and signed with Universal Pictures for the biographical thriller Oppenheimer (2023), which won him Academy Awards for Best Director and Best Picture.

-Nolan's work regularly feature in the listings of best films of their respective decades.
-They are typically characterised by epistemology and existentialism.
-Infused with a metaphysical outlook, they explore ethics, the construction of time, and the malleable nature of memory and personal identity.
-His work is permeated with mathematically inspired images and concepts, unconventional narrative structures, practical special effects, experimental soundscapes, large-format film photography, and materialistic perspectives.
-He has co-written several of his films with his brother Jonathan, and runs the production company Syncopy Inc. with his wife Emma Thomas.
+Nolan's work regularly features in the listings of best films of their respective decades.
+Infused with a metaphysical outlook, his films thematise epistemology, existentialism, ethics, the construction of time and the malleable nature of memory and personal identity.
+They feature mathematically inspired images and concepts, unconventional narrative structures, practical special effects, experimental soundscapes, large-format film photography and materialistic perspectives.
+His enthusiasm for the use and preservation of traditional film stock in cinema production as opposed to digital cameras has also garnered significant attention.
+He has co-written several of his films with his brother, Jonathan, and runs the production company Syncopy Inc. with his wife, Emma Thomas.